Miracle (Whitney Houston song)

-"Miracle" is a song by American singer Whitney Houston.
+"Miracle" is a song by American singer and actress Whitney Houston.
 Written and produced by L.A.
-Reid and Babyface, it was the third official release from Houston's third album, I'm Your Baby Tonight and commercially released on April 16, 1991 by Arista Records.

-Much like the previous releases on the album, the ballad became a hit, reaching the top ten of the Billboard Hot 100 and also reached the top five of the R&B and AC charts, peaking at number one on the former's sales chart.
+Reid and Babyface, it was the third official release from Houston's third album, I'm Your Baby Tonight (1990) and commercially released on April 16, 1991 by Arista Records.
+Much like the previous releases on the album, the ballad became a hit, reaching the top ten of the US Billboard Hot 100 and also reached the top five of the R&B and Adult Contemporary charts, peaking at number one on the former's sales chart.

 Background, recording and composition

-Houston first began working with contemporary R&B producers Antonio "L.A."
+Whitney Houston first began working with contemporary R&B producers Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds at Hollywood's Elumba Recording Studios in March 1990.
 At the time, Houston aspired to work with the producers as a response to accusations that she had "sold out" by recording pop music.

 Houston, Reid and Edmonds would collaborate on four tracks, including three uptempo new jack swing songs, including the song that was to be the title track of her third studio album, I'm Your Baby Tonight.
 Their fourth collaboration was a soul ballad called "Miracle".

 It's been assumed and speculated that the emotional ballad was a song tackling abortion due to some of the lyrics in the song ("how could I throw away a miracle / how could I face another day / it's all of my doing, I made a choice / and today I pay / my heart is full of pain").
 The songwriters and Houston herself denied such a connection in subsequent interviews.

-During an interview with Jet Magazine on its June 14, 1991 issue, Houston said that she did not intend the song or the video to be about abortion: “I think about the air we breathe, the earth we live on.
+During an interview with Jet magazine on its June 14, 1991 issue, Houston said that she did not intend the song or the video to be about abortion: “I think about the air we breathe, the earth we live on.
 I think about our children.
 I think about a lot of things, things God put here for us to have, things that we need and we take for granted.
 I think all of these things are miracles and I think we should try to take better care of them,” she notes.
 "Miracle" was one of the last songs recorded for the I'm Your Baby Tonight album.